 Driving too fast under any condition is both dangerous and far too common.
 Roughly half of all drivers report going 15 mph over the speed limit on a freeway, according to AAA’s annual Traffic Safety Culture Index.
 In turn, speeding contributes to nearly one-third of all traffic fatalities.

 When conditions become hazardous, such as in adverse weather or reduced visibility, driving slower becomes even more important.
 Traveling at a lower speed helps you control your vehicle, come to a quicker stop and provides you with more response time.
 You should also increase your following distance in these instances.

 Even if driving conditions are ideal, certain situations call for reduced speeds, such as navigating winding roads.
 Tight turns are difficult to execute at higher speeds.
 You should also slow down when approaching a blind corner be able to react to oncoming traffic.

 When to Stop Driving

 Sometimes the best decision is not to drive at all.
 If conditions are too severe to drive in, pull over and wait until the weather lets up.
 Rest areas are the best options.
-If you are forced to stop on the side of the road, pull off the road as far as possible, keep your seat belt fastened and turn your emergency flashers on to ensure other drivers can see you.
+If you are forced to stop on the side of the road, pull off the road as far as possible, keep your seat belt fastened and turn your hazard lights on to ensure other drivers can see you.

 Bad weather is not the only reason to stop.
 If you feel drowsy, find a safe place to park and take a break.
 Sleep deprivation slows reaction time, decreases accuracy of responses and leads to long lapses in attention.
-The AAA Foundation for Traffic Safety found that drivers who lack adequate sleep have significantly elevated crash rates, and that the estimated crash risk associated with driving with only 4-5 hours of sleep is similar to the risk of driving with a blood alcohol concentration equal to or slightly over the legal limit of 0.08.
+The AAA Foundation for Traffic Safety found that drivers who lack adequate sleep have significantly elevated crash rates, and that the estimated crash risk associated with driving with only four to five hours of sleep is similar to the risk of driving with a blood alcohol concentration equal to or slightly over the legal limit of 0.08.

 Visit AAA.com for more driver safety tips.